Vision and strategy: the child first and always

 - As a membership organisation we work with key stakeholders and actively seek their views in new ways.
-This happens formally through a Members Council, where we seek to actively involve young people and their families in our decision making.
+This happens formally through our Council of Governors, where we seek to actively involve young people and their families in our decision making.

 - Greater financial flexibility allows us to seek wider funding options for our work and support our mission to deliver world-class and pioneering clinical care and research and to collaborate with others to share that knowledge.